-APPLIES TO RELEASE 190730.
-Columns may be slightly different for older releases
+APPLIES TO RELEASE 19073n.
+Column titles may be slightly different for older releases

 New inventory items and updates to existing inventory items can be imported into Crate Pro 6 by using the Import/Export option.
-However, some inventory configuration and ongoing management steps are faster to complete in Crate Pro 6 versus using the Import/Export option.
+However, some inventory configuration and ongoing management steps are faster to complete in Crate Pro 6 instead of using a spreadsheet.

-Export the entire inventory prior to starting and save the file as XLS or CSV.
+Export the entire Crate Pro 6 inventory prior to starting and save the file as XLS or CSV.
 This is in case of errors, this will be your backup.
+You will also use this as your guide as columns and rows should not be deleted or moved.

-What's faster to complete inside Crate Pro 6
+What's faster to complete in Crate Pro 6

-- You can modify the Waste % here for each item (what's listed is an average for companies using Imperial or Metric dimensions)
+- You can set the Waste % here for each item (what's listed is an average for companies using Imperial or Metric dimensions)

 Important thing to be aware of:

-- When exporting you may select to export a single material group, such as Lumber or just Fasteners, or your entire inventory.
-The export report will export all material; active an inactive so within your CSV or XLS file you will want to sort and either delete or ignore inactive materials.
+- When exporting you may select to export a single material group, such as only the Lumber or only Fasteners, The export will include all materials in that Category; active and inactive.

 - You can add your new data into the export, and update existing data for items to be modified.